 If you are interested in personal finance, you’ve probably heard the term timing the market.
-There is some debate about whether market timing is a good investment strategy or something impossible, or nearly impossible to do.
-You probably can’t time the market.
-Unless you’re Warren Buffett which you are not.
+There is some debate about whether market timing is a good investment strategy or something impossible or nearly impossible to do.
+You probably can’t time the stock market unless you’re Warren Buffett which you are not.

 Even if you’re just a casual observer of economic news, you hear a lot of questions about what’s happening with the stock market or the housing market.
-These questions create a lot of speculation, but what should the average investor which most of us are, should be doing with our investments based on all of this speculation and crystal ball gazing?
+These questions create a lot of speculation, but what should the average investor, which most of us are, be doing with our investments based on this speculation and crystal ball gazing?

-By not timing the market are we losing out on price movements that could net us significant market returns?
-If we’re on the brink of another Great Recession does the buy and hold strategy that LMM has been preaching from the beginning still stand?
+By not timing the stock market, are we losing out on price movements that could net us significant market returns?
+If we’re on the brink of another Great Recession does the buy-and-hold strategy that LMM has been preaching from the beginning still stand?
 Should we stick to our index fund or should we all become day traders?
 It’s enough to make even the soberest long-term investors second guess themselves.

 We’ve attempted to address some of these issues with our Golden Butterfly, Recession Fire Drill and Investing in the Age of Anxiety episodes.
-But those episodes have generated some additional questions from listeners about investment decisions and timing the market.
+But those episodes have generated additional questions from listeners about investment decisions and market timing.
 We’ll tackle those questions for you.

 Question 1: Timing the Stock Market

-Now that major US stock indexes are in a bear market, can you talk a bit about how to protect one’s retirement savings and overall investment portfolio?
-Should we sell, or ride it out?
+How to protect one’s retirement savings and overall investment portfolio?
+Should we sell or ride it out?
 If selling is the way to go, what do you recommend holding in place of equities?

 Your retirement savings are long-term investments meaning they should remain invested for at least ten years.
 As such, they have time to ride out the ups and downs of market prices.